9 tips for reversing loneliness

 Loneliness can be utterly crippling and if you’re in the thick of it you can feel like its never going to get any better.
 But there are some ways you can shake those lonely feelings and learn how to deal with them too.

-With Loneliness Awareness Week just around the corner we’re looking at how you can feel less isolated and alone, not only for your mental wellbeing but for your overall health as well.
+With loneliness at an all time high because of the global pandemic, we’re looking at how you can feel less isolated and alone, not only for your mental wellbeing but for your overall health as well.

 So whether you feel alone all the time or have fleeting moments of disconnection here are some ways to handle it.